Lang: enLang: el

 Info icon

-Application deadline: 30 September 2023 or until places are filled
+Application deadline: 9 January 2026 (non-Greek applicants) / 20 January 2026 (Greek applicants) or until places are filled

 Campus: Thermi, Thessaloniki